 Negligence vs. Strict Liability: Different Theories For Recovery In Aviation Accident Cases Alleging Defective Design

-In order to hold a pilot, attendant or ground crew member liable for an accident, it must be proven that the employee in question failed to act in a manner which would prevent the incident from occurring.
+Holding a pilot, flight attendant or ground crew member liable for an accident requires that the victim prove that the employee failed to prevent the incident from occurring.
 The failure to act to address a known safety concern or an action that directly results in or contributes to the cause of an accident constitutes negligence.
-It can be difficult in many cases to prove negligence, especially if the employee acted appropriately and in compliance with policy and FAA regulations.
+It can be difficult in many cases to prove negligence, primarily if the employee acted appropriately and in compliance with policy and FAA regulations.

 Types of Design Defects Commonly Responsible Aircraft Accidents

-Products may fail to perform their intended use for a variety of reasons and if it is determined that the failure was the result of a flaw in production or design, it is possible to hold the manufacturer accountable for an accident caused by the defect.
-The types of defects that can cause aviation accidents include the following.
+Products may fail to perform their intended use for various reasons, and if it is determined that the failure was the result of a flaw in production or design, it is possible to hold the manufacturer accountable for an accident caused by the defect.
+The types of defects can cause aviation accidents including.

 - Design flaw— If the product failed due to flaws in its design, the manufacturer is liable for any accidents caused by the defect and required to recall any defective products that have been sold.